Sputuks3/pap4sg/README.md

 Link to the app on Google Play: https://play.google.com/store/apps/details?id=sg.org.pap.pickle&hl=en

 This is the source code for the #PAP4SG Android App.
-Normally, companies would not release the source code so easily.
+Normally, companies would not release the source code so easily due to copyright and intellectual property.
 However, I was able to obtain it through a process called "Reverse Engineering".

 This article may be a little too technical for Singaporeans to appreciate.
 No worries, you may skip this section and move on to the section Rationale to understand why this project.